nodebasewm/nodebasewm.github.io/content/en/docs/Overview/_index.md

  Overview
 ---

-At the documentation you will find lots of usefull information to help you on your journey to be a successull earthnode operator on the world nobile chain.
+In the documentation section, you will find resources to setup and configure your Earthnode successfully.
 Detailed technical guides and step-by-step tuturial will be available to help those with less technical knowledge.

 NodeBaseDevs is providing more than just technical knowledge.

-The team is hard working on developing custom tooling to assist Earthnode operators in installation, configuration, monitoring and alerting through custom in-house developed tools.
+The team is working on custom developed tools to assist Earthnode operators in installation, configuration, monitoring and alerting.

 ## Where should I go next?